andresito01/KingBengalsWebsite/client/README.md

 ### Instructions

-- How to run the program
+- To Run the Program:
-- Step-by-step bullets
+  Open a brower window and navigate to http://www.kingbengalscattery.com

 ### Prototype